CommWebTeam/gen_dw_format/table_formatter/README.md

 Helper functions for each action are placed at the bottom of table_format_helpers.js.

+Feel free to add more sections if an action does not neatly belong in one of the following categories.

 #### Actions applied by cell

 Most of the actions are to edit individual cells, so they are in the **Functions for actions to be applied on the cell of a table in the table array** section.